apache/echarts-doc/en/tutorial/dynamic-data.md

 ## Asynchronous Loading

 Data in [Get started](~getting-started) is directly filled in `setOption` after initialization, but in some cases, data may be filled after asynchronous loading.
-Data updating asynchronously in `ECharts` is very easy.
+Data updating asynchronously in Apache ECharts (incubating)<sup>TM</sup> is very easy.
 After initialization, you can pass in data and configuration item through `setOption` after data obtained through  jQuery and other tools at any time.

 ```js
 var myChart = echarts.init(document.getElementById('main'));